AndersDeath/diary2/000-current.md

 # 04 June - Sunday - Kaş - 248 day of immigration

 This day was nice.
 We had a nice walk in the town and on peninsula.
 The weather was extremely hot.
 All people went to beach and it was impossible to fide a place for freshing up.
 At the same time I did nothing and just had a rest.
 On Tuesday night I will be already in Yerevan.
+I want to come back to the city.